aggregat4/shard/README.md

 - I am postponing any kind of Javascript framework for as long as possible, I'd rather it be clear.
 The only concession is mega.js, but that isn't a framework.
 - I am not using any existing web framework
-- I am not using any existing DI framework, the injection happens in main
+- I am not using any existing DI framework, the "injection" happens in main

 As I write Shard, I am starting to realize that the actual product I want for information management isn't quite this thing but something similar.
 I will try to finish some core features in Shard, but may move onto Shard 2 at some point.